microsoftconnect/GameInput/README.md

 *   Exposed additional device information, including PnP path and display name.
 *   Removed deprecated APIs, fields, and constants.

 While this version of GameInput is applicable to PC only, if you are using a previous version of GameInput on PC, or sharing code with GameInput on Xbox using the GDK, please note that many unimplemented functions and corresponding enums and constants have been removed.
 Additionally, the API has been placed in the `GameInput::v1` namespace to facilitate versioning.
+Future versions of GameInput will be in their own versioned namespaces.
 Due to these changes, you may experience compilation errors when building that code using this (and future) versions.
 Notable changes include:

 1. `IGameInputDevice::GetDeviceInfo` previously returned the resulting `IGameInputDeviceInfo` struct as the function's return value.
 This struct is now returned as an out parameter on the function, and the function's return value is now an `HRESULT`.